Everybody knows what kind of officer Lahore CCPO is: Shahbaz

 LAHORE: Pakistan Muslim League-N (PML-N) President and opposition leader in the National Assembly Shahbaz Sharif said on Saturday a daughter of the nation had been assaulted on the Motorway, who should be provided justice and the culprits should be given the strictest punishment.

-Addressing a lawyer convention under the PML-N lawyer wing, Shahbaz said it was height of callousness that those entrusted with protecting people were blaming the victim and raising questions about their conduct.
+Addressing a lawyers convention under the PML-N lawyers wing, Shahbaz said it was height of callousness that those entrusted with protecting people were blaming the victim and raising questions about their conduct.
 He said everyone knew what kind of an officer had been appointed as the Capital City Police Officer (CCPO) Lahore.

 He said if justice was not done, it would lead to total chaos and anarchy in country.
 A “society can survive with kufr (infidelity), but not injustice”, he quoted famous saying of Hazrat Ali (RA).